US President Donald Trump impeached by House of Representatives | DW | 13.01.2021

-The House has reached enough votes to make Donald Trump the first US president to be impeached twice.
+Donald Trump has become the first US president to be impeached twice.
 Lawmakers have accused Trump of "incitement of insurrection" following the Capitol storming.

-Hundreds of armed US National Guard soldiers are stationed in the Capitol Building during Wednesday's debate

 The US House of Representatives on Wednesday voted to impeach US President Donald Trump for "incitement of insurrection."